Meet the Staff of the Education Department!

 Michelle C – Education Assistant Manager

-Michelle is a San Diego native and has worked at the Center since she graduated from UC Davis in 2014!
+Michelle is a San Diego native and has worked at the Center since she graduated from UC Davis is 2014!
 She originally went to college with the idea that she wanted to become a vet and got her degree in Animal Science, only to later realize that she loves educating people about animals.
 Being part of the Education Department allows her to do that and she loves getting to work with all our animal ambassadors.
 In her free time she loves to explore San Diego, watch The Office, and play with her cat Oliver who she adopted from the Center in 2019.

 Claire A – Education Assistant Manager